opengovsg/postmangovsg/docs/downtime-procedure/index.md

 - [ ] Put up maintenance page on cloudflare by deploying the maintenance worker to the the routes api.postman.gov.sg and postman.gov.sg
 - [ ] Visit api.postman.gov.sg and postman.gov.sg and make sure the maintenance page is up
 - [ ] Set your ip in elastic beanstalk load balancer security group and make sure you can hit the load balancer
+- [ ] Disable routine database dump as `pg_dump` locks the table and prevent table schema changes
 - [ ] Spin down elastic beanstalk instances
 - [ ] Spin down ECS tasks (sending)
 - [ ] Spin down ECS tasks (logging)